Aliases for GABRA1 Gene

 GeneCards Summary for GABRA1 Gene

-GABRA1 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 1) is a Protein Coding gene.
-Diseases associated with GABRA1 include gabra1-related juvenile myoclonic epilepsy and epilepsy, juvenile myoclonic 5.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
+GABRA1 (Gamma-Aminobutyric Acid Type A Receptor Alpha1 Subunit) is a Protein Coding gene.
+Diseases associated with GABRA1 include epileptic encephalopathy, early infantile, 19 and epilepsy, juvenile myoclonic 5.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
 GO annotations related to this gene include drug binding and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot for GABRA1 Gene

 Component of the heteropentameric receptor for GABA, the major inhibitory neurotransmitter in the vertebrate brain.
 Functions also as histamine receptor and mediates cellular responses to histamine.
 Functions as receptor for diazepines and various anesthetics, such as pentobarbital; these are bound at a separate allosteric effector binding site.
 Functions as ligand-gated chloride channel (By similarity).

 GABAA receptors are members of the Cys-loop family of ligand-gated ion channels and, along with GABAB receptors, are responsible for mediating the inhibitory effects of GABA.
 They are pentameric proteins, consisting of five subunits belonging to different families.